opennms-forge/opennms.org/user/pages/05.blog/2018-06-22-smart-debug-logging/item.md

 But the solution is simple.
 Since OpenNMS uses Log4j2 it's possible to create specific rules to pipe out node and deamon related logs into a seperate log file.

-Follow our wiki article to get more information: WIKI NOT CREATED YET
+Follow our wiki article to get more information: https://wiki.opennms.org/wiki/Seperate-collectd-log